qvr/nonraid/README.md

 - For a complete, polished storage solution with support, you might want to still consider getting UnRAID

 ## Plans
+- Plan is to keep the driver in sync with upstream changes, and focus on ironing out any sharp edges in `nmdctl`
+  - New features to `nmdctl` based on feedback
+  - *Not planned* is adding major new features into the array driver (like offline parity, additional parity disks etc)
+  - Feature contributions to the driver will be considered though
-- **IF** we decide to diverge further from the upstream, the module should be fairly simple to modify to build on multiple kernel versions, so that we dont have to ship multiple versions of the module code for different kernel versions (and we would be able to support 6.9 and 6.10 kernels too) - currently not planned though
+- **IF** we decide to diverge further from the upstream, the module should be fairly simple to modify to build on multiple kernel versions (with autoconf or similar), so that we dont have to ship multiple versions of the module code for different kernel versions (and we would be able to support 6.9 and 6.10 kernels too) - currently not planned though

 ## License
 This project is licensed under the GNU General Public License v2.0 (GPL-2.0) - the same license as the Linux kernel, and the `md_unraid` driver itself.
 See [LICENSE](LICENSE) for the full license text.